Student Profile - Dr Jodie Abramovitch

 Student Profile - Jodie Abramovitch

 Jodie successfully completed her PhD studies and passed in 2015.
-She was in the Department of Immunology.
-She was supervised by Prof Jennifer Rolland and Prof Robin O'Hehir and her research looked at shellfish allergies.
+She was in the Department of Immunology where she was researching shellfish allergies, supervised by Prof Jennifer Rolland and Prof Robyn O'Hehir.
 This interview was published in 2014.
+Jodie now works as a Post-doctoral Research Fellow in the Allergy Laboratory at Monash.

 What is your research about?